pconwell/rpi-long-timelapse/README.md

 In my particular setup below, I will only be taking pictures between sunrise and sunset (so let's assume an average of 12 hours per day) and I will be taking one picture per minute.
 The individual images are approximately 5 MB.
 So, roughly we can expect 12 x 60 x 5 = **3,600 MB / day** for storage needs.
 I am speculating that my project will last about one year, so 1.3 TB or so total storage will be needed.
 I would prepare at least twice what you think you will need to be safe.

 This storage requirement also is *only* the images themselves.
 You will also need some working space to make the actual timelapse video once you combine all the images.
-My best guess is you will need a few GBs for the timelapse output video.
+My best guess currently is I will need about 70 GBs for my year long timelapse video.

 ## What you need

 Things you need to have: